 He was also in charge of managing the ground logistics for BBC's documentary on 2 paragliders' adventure to fly from the Far West end of Nepal to Pokhara.
 He has been leading treks for several International tour operators until 2005, he is now a proud member of the Responsible Adventures' family.

 Yusha Pun is one of our most versatile team members.

 She is a free willed seeker on a quest for spiritual enlightenment.
-She has a background on art and photography.
+She has a background in art and photography.
 She used to be a fashion photographer for a Nepalese magazine.
-She is keen on finding out about local traditions, cultures and practices in depth.
+She is keen on finding out about local traditions, cultures, and practices in depth.
 She has led many photography tours and trekking holidays.
 Her newfound passion is Yoga.
 Ever since she discovered yoga, she knew that it was her calling and follows the path with a deep spiritual drive, by practicing it regularly.
 In recent years she has started practicing Ashtanga Primary series and is a certified Asthanga Vinyasa instructor.
 She got her certification from Sachidananda Asthanga Yog Shala in Mysore.

 She is a compassionate and accommodating yoga instructor.

 Peter Chettri was born in Sadam, Sikkim, India.
 His father had left their ancestral home in Taplejung Nepal to seek better fortune in India.
 Peter has a Bachelor’s degree in Education from Sikkim University.